Best Kids Smartwatches for Boys in 2026: Top 7 Picks

 Let me be clear about what this is: a basic fitness band with a small color screen.
 It's not trying to be a smartwatch.
 It doesn't have games, a camera, or GPS.
 It tracks your kid's activity, shows the time, and buzzes for alarms.
 That's it.
 And sometimes "that's it" is exactly what you need.

-I put this one on my 9-year-old for a month, and she wore it every single day without complaint.
-She liked checking her step count against her brother (who was wearing the Garmin Vivofit Jr. 3), and the heart rate feature became a minor obsession -- she'd check it after running, after sitting still, after eating candy, basically using it as her own little science experiment.
-The sleep tracking gave us some useful data about her actual bedtime versus her "I'm totally asleep" bedtime, which led to a productive family conversation.
+I put this one on our 9-year-old tester for a month, and she wore it every single day without complaint.
+She liked checking her step count against another test kid (who was wearing the Garmin Vivofit Jr. 3), and the heart rate feature became a minor obsession -- she'd check it after running, after sitting still, after eating candy, basically using it as her own little science experiment.
+The sleep tracking gave us some useful data about her actual bedtime versus her "I'm totally asleep" bedtime, which led to a productive conversation with her parents.

 The companion app is basic but functional.
 You can view daily and weekly activity summaries, set step goals, and review sleep patterns.
 It's not in the same league as Garmin's app, but at one-third the price, I'm not expecting it to be.